Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Mathematical Precendence (16/29)
-"Traditional precedence rules from mathematics do not apply in Pharo."
+Traditional precedence rules from mathematics do not apply in Pharo.
 ```smalltalk
 2 * 10 + 2.
 "Output: 22"
 ```
-"Here the message * is sent to 2, which answers 20, then 20 receive the message +
+Here the message * is sent to 2, which answers 20, then 20 receive the message +

-Remember that all messages always follow a simple left-to-right precedence rule, * without exceptions *."
+Remember that all messages always follow a simple left-to-right precedence rule, * without exceptions *.
 ```smalltalk
 2 + 2 * 10.
 "Output: 40"
 ```